 Multi-sensory learning is the transfer of knowledge that takes place using more than one of the senses.

 For example, imagine that you are trying to teach your kindergartener how to recognize the number four.
-You’ve used flash cards and modeled how to write it yourself, but she still can’t remember what it is called.
+You’ve used flashcards and modeled how to write it yourself, but she still can’t remember what it is called.
 At this point, you have used a visual approach.
 Your child, however, might not be a visual learner.
 So, what could you do?
 Read the next section on how children really learn and see if it triggers any solution ideas.

 How Do Children Learn?

 Think back to your days in an elementary math class.
 How did your instructor teach you to add, multiply, or manipulate numbers?
 Most likely, your instruction involved a chalkboard, pencil, and paper.
 You probably had a textbook assigned to you and spent a lot of time working problems from this book.
-Worksheets and tests were on paper and making flashcards what about as exciting as math class became.
+Worksheets and tests were on paper and making flashcards was about as exciting as math class became.
 If you were a visual or auditory learner, you probably did fine.
 Otherwise, mathematics was probably a struggle.

 Today’s classrooms are much different.
 With the introduction of technology and advanced research, educators now understand that there at least 10 learning styles.
 You’ve probably heard of the first few.